What time is Emma Raducanu’s match at Wimbledon today?

 Editor

-Emma Raducanu takes on Elise Merters for a place in the Wimbledon third round today.
+Emma Raducanu faces Maria Sakkari for a place in the Wimbledon last-16, in a rematch of their US Open semi-final three years ago.

-Raducanu was happy to be “winning ugly” as she marked her Wimbledon return with a scrappy win over the lucky loser Renata Zarazua on Monday, but Mertens, the world No 33 in singles, is a step up in class for the former US Open champion.

-The 21-year-old is aiming to enjoy Wimbledon as much as possible and said after her opening win: “I think that each match I win should be celebrated a lot.
+Raducanu defeated Sakkari on her way to winning the US Open as a wildcard and the Briton is now into the third round of a grand slam for the first time since winning the title in New York following her stunning win over Elise Mertens.

+The 21-year-old is keen to play down expectations, however, and says she will be the “underdog” when she takes on the Greek ninth seed on Centre Court.
+“I’m expecting a really tough match.
+She’s top-10.
+It’s going to be a really difficult one,” she said.

+Raducanu vs Sakkari is the second match of the day on Centre Court on Friday 5 July.
+Play starts at 1:30pm, with Carlos Alcaraz facing Frances Tiafoe in the first match in the men’s singles.

-Raducanu’s match against Mertens is on third on Court No 1, following Coco Gauff and then Carlos Alcaraz.
-Play on Court No 1 starts at 1pm, so Raducanu could be on court at around 4:30 to 5pm, but it could be slightly earlier or later depending on those preview match.
+Raducanu could expect to be on court at around 4pm, but it could be slightly earlier or later depending on the previous match.

 How can I watch Wimbledon?